Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/R/team-data-science-process-idear-instructions.md

 |RLogFilePath | Path and name of an R file to be created | **Required**.
 Path and name of an R file to hold the R scripts that a user export from the IDEAR interactive user interface.
 This file executes to generate the data report. | fraud.log.r |

 If you specify some columns as **DateTimeColumns**, IDEAR will convert these columns into **datetime** objects in R, and extract datetime componnets `Year`, `Month`, `Week Number`, `Day of Month`, `Day of Week`, `Hour of Day`, `Minute`, `Second` from these objects.
 These datetime component columns, if not constant, will be added to the the right side of the original dataset, and column names will be `<Original DateTime Column Name>_autogen_year`, `<Original DateTime Column Name>_autogen_month`, etc. They will be treated as categorical columns.
 The data exploration and analysis will be conducted on the dataset with these extra datetime component columns.
-After extracting datetime components, the original datetime columns are not needed further analysis.
+After extracting datetime components, the original datetime columns are not needed in further analysis.
 Therefore they are added to `ColumnsToExclude`.

 If the data source is local files, IDEAR will save the augmented data with datetime component columns to a local file, in the same directory of DataFilePath, with name __dt\_components_ added to the original file name.
 For instance, if the original data file is _C:\\temp\\a.csv_, the augmented data will be saved as _C:\\temp\\a_dt_components.csv_.